Web-eWorks/microluxe20/src/markdown/microluxe20_handbook.md

 </div>

-When making an attack in combat, the character rolls a d20, adding the appropriate **Attack Bonus** for the action.
-If the resulting total is greater than the the target's **Armor Class** (AC) plus any modifiers, it's a hit.
+When making an attack in combat, the character rolls a d20, adding the appropriate Attack Bonus for the action.
+If the resulting total is greater than the the target's Armor Class (AC) plus any modifiers, it's a hit.

 **Melee Attack Bonus** = STR bonus + Physical Skill + Modifiers **Ranged Attack Bonus** = DEX bonus + Accuracy Skill + Modifiers

-The **Attack Bonus** is modified by a few actions.
+The Attack Bonus is modified by a few actions.
 If a character is attacking something of a different size, add the difference between the character's size and the target's size to the attack bonus.

-A character can decide to **Aim**, which consumes their action for the current round and increases their attack bonus by +5 if they immediately make an attack the next round.
+A character can decide to Aim, which consumes their action for the current round and increases their attack bonus by +5 if they immediately make an attack the next round.

 **Example:** A Small sized character is shooting at a Large sized shipping container.
 The difference between Small and Large is +2, and they also chose to Aim the previous round, so they receive +7 to their attack bonus.